susannapezzini/pitch/README.md

-# TIN-FLIX
+# Secret Spots
-Your Netflix date in Tinder Range!
-Connect with people based on what you are watching
+Don't miss out the best spots while visiting!

+Follow the map built by locals and experienced travelleres

+and fully enjoy the new place!

 ## PAIN
-Did you just get in town, you don't know anybody and everything got locked down?
-Are you tired of apps that will connect you with people randomly?
+Are you tired of visiting all the touristic spots packed with people?

+Aren't you afraid of missing out on some beautiful view only known by locals?

 ## TARGET
-<strong>Young and lone travellers</strong>
-Bouncing places during a pandemic, experiencing different lockdowns Who don't have the chance to meet anybody :(
+Demanding travellers

+People who are used to travelling, who aim for unique experiences

 ## SOLUTION
-An app that will connect you with people in range, based on what you are watching on Netflix.
+An app that will provide a complete map of the best (known and secret) spots of the place you are visiting

-Share your comments, get to know each other and face marathons together!
-An when the lockdown is over and you are still human, MEET THEM
+Based on locals and other travelers experiences,

+Share your secret ;)